holistic-web/el-layout/README.md

 ```
 _Remember to increment the version number in package.json and package-lock.json._

-### Notes and Caveats
+## Notes and Caveats
 - This project uses [storybook](https://storybook.js.org/) to provide visual documentation.
-This storybook deployment is released automatically by the `/.github/workflows/deploy-layout-stories` action.
+This storybook deployment is released automatically by the `.github/workflows/deploy-stories` action.

 ## Roadmap
 - add breakpoints to the storybook examples
-- add a story that's an example of the (now fixed) scrolling bug